Teachers love to print. We love things to be in color or on color paper, but let’s get real…toner and ink are expensive!!!

-Since I was in college, I've always had two printers.
+I’ve always had two printers ever since I was in college.
 A black and white printer and a color one.
 My black and white printer is the one that I used the most.
 I had the same little Brother laserjet for years (from 2005-2014) and it worked great.
 I used it heavily and I only got rid of it because it began to jam after printing 20+ pages in one print job.
 I replaced it with the new model you can see below:

 When shopping for my printer I had a set of criteria.

 - Prints in actual size

 - Qualities for Instant Ink

 As you can see, my number one criteria was that it prints in actual size.
 What does that mean?

 When I create resources, I usually create them using PowerPoint.
 When you create in PowerPoint the dimensions are in inches and I plan for things to be printed the exact size I design them to be.
 I was a little hesitant about going with HP because I have found out that some (a small portion) of HP printers can’t print in actual size.
 I asked at Office Max and Staples and the staff knew of this issue but didn’t know why it happened.

 When I brought my printer home I was a little scared I had picked one of the machines that would have trouble, but I did some test prints right away and it printed perfectly!
 Some HPs cut big pieces off the bottom or shrink pages all together when you try to print in actual size.
 I want my projects to print the way I designed them to be, so that is why this was my first priority.

 My second priority had to do with color quality.
 My husband and I went to Best Buy and searched and searched for the right printer.
 We ran test prints with every printer they had!
 Then this picture convinced me!